Magazine

 ROI=100%*(120-100)/100=20%

-Note: The 20% ROI is a total growth over three years of investment; most rates are annualized.
+Note: The 20% ROI is the total growth over three years of the investment; most rates are annualized.

-In a simple calculation, you may divide 20% by 3 to receive an annualized return on investment.
+In a simple calculation, you can divide 20% by 3 to obtain an annualized return on investment.

 Most investors use a capital growth strategy to invest in equities and tangible assets with moderate to high growth potential.

-Since capital growth investments can produce high returns in exchange for higher risk-taking, investors with a high-risk tolerance and the willingness to hold an asset for an extended period gravitate toward a capital growth asset allocation.
+Since capital growth investments can deliver high returns in exchange for higher risk, investors with a high risk tolerance and the willingness to hold an asset for an extended period gravitate toward a capital growth asset allocation.

 Some growth investors may only sell their growth investments to pass them on to their heirs (long-term growth).

-Moderate growth portfolios primarily have equities in well-established companies like Amazon (AMZN) and Microsoft (MSFT).
+Moderate-growth portfolios primarily hold equities in well-established companies such as Amazon (AMZN) and Microsoft (MSFT).

-Conversely, high capital growth portfolios usually have more speculative assets, such as Meta Platforms (META) and Qualcomm (QCOM).
+Conversely, high-capital-growth portfolios typically hold more speculative assets, such as Meta Platforms (META) and Qualcomm (QCOM).

 What is Capital Preservation?

-Capital preservation is an investment strategy focusing on the preservation of capital and portfolio loss prevention.
-Investors execute this strategy by primarily investing in ultra-secure short-term investments, such as certificates of deposits (CDs), savings accounts, and Treasury bills.
-This passive investing strategy's main financial objective is to cover the inflation rate.
+Capital preservation is an investment strategy focused on protecting capital and preventing portfolio losses.
+Investors execute this strategy by primarily investing in ultra-secure short-term investments, such as certificates of deposit (CDs), savings accounts, and Treasury bills.
+The primary financial objective of this passive investing strategy is to keep pace with inflation.

-Capital preservation investments usually appeal to investors in a stage where they lack the time or resources to recover from a significant loss of assets.
-This characteristic is why most retirees favor capital preservation because they don't want to outlive their savings.
+Capital-preservation investments typically appeal to investors who lack the time or resources to recover from significant asset losses.
+This characteristic is why most retirees favor capital preservation; they don't want to outlive their savings.

 What Does Risk Tolerance and Risk Management Have to Do with It?

-The current income from high-yield bonds and dividend-paying stocks appeals to investors with a low-risk tolerance (risk-averse) because they value a quick and predictable return, even though the real rate of return can be meager or near zero.
+The current income from high-yield bonds and dividend-paying stocks appeals to investors with low risk tolerance (risk-averse) because they value a quick, predictable return, even though the real rate of return can be meager or near zero.

-Since they focus on preserving capital and portfolio protection, risk-averse investors believe the low-risk current passive income stream is worth the tradeoff of possible high returns from growth investments.
+Since they prioritize capital preservation and portfolio protection, risk-averse investors view the low-risk, passive income stream as worth the trade-off against the potential for higher returns from growth investments.

-On the other hand, most growth investors hold little regard for current income in favor of capital appreciation.
-Their high-risk tolerance makes them willing investors in riskier growth stocks with high price-earning (P/E) ratios.
+On the other hand, most growth investors place little value on current income, favoring capital appreciation.
+Their high risk tolerance makes them willing investors in riskier growth stocks with high price-to-earnings (P/E) ratios.

 However, most capital growth investors aren't stock market daredevils.
-Instead, they mitigate their risks through extensive research, portfolio diversification, and dollar cost averaging.
+Instead, they mitigate risk through extensive research, portfolio diversification, and dollar-cost averaging.
 In addition, they can tailor their asset allocation to their risk tolerance and projected investment horizon.

 Capital Growth Advantages